JoBrenn/Smart-and-Grit/experiments/results_timed.md

 # Results

-The following results were collected by running eah algorithm repeatedly for 2700 seconds.
+The following results were collected by running each algorithm repeatedly for 2700 seconds.

 The full CSV's containing the state costs of each run are located at: /experiments/timed/